PRIYA2894/Data-Science-Portfolio/README.md

 ### Boosting
 #### Prediction for purchase of health insurance
 Predicting on the basis of past records whether the person will buy health insurance or not using XG boost algrithm

+#### Diabetes patients readmission in US
+Predicting on the basis of past records whether the diabetic patient will be readmitted in next 30 days- using XG boost algrithm